MicrosoftDocs/entra-docs/docs/identity/authentication/howto-registration-mfa-sspr-combined.md

 ### Create a policy to require registration from a trusted location

-Complete the following steps to create a policy that applies to all selected users that attempt to register using the combined registration experience, and blocks access unless they are connecting from a location marked as trusted network:
+Complete the following steps to create a policy that applies to all selected users that attempt to register using the combined registration experience, and requires users connected on a non-trusted network to either perform MFA or login using a Temporary Access Pass (TAP) in order to register for MFA or change their password using SSPR:

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Conditional Access Administrator](~/identity/role-based-access-control/permissions-reference.md#conditional-access-administrator).
 1. Browse to **Protection** > **Conditional Access**.